FlowFuse/website/src/blog/use-case-solar-afloat.md

 for [spb sonne](https://www.sbp.solar), a engineering consultancy for renewable energy.
 Within the company he is part of the engineering effort on the [Gömbhal](https://www.sbp.de/en/news/goembhal-sbp-sonnes-pioneering-floating-pv-system/) project, creating a floatation device for solar panels.

+In this post, he shares his experiences of using Node-RED.

 <!--more-->